 Lantern acquired in February 2006.

 Another lantern to be removed from one of Markeaton Park's car parks - and another Italian one at that!
 This lantern was only installed for a short time, when a new pay-and-display machine came into use, but it was also replaced with a Beta 79 to standardise the lighting.
-I have seen this type of lantern being used in several McDonalds car parks, as well as on a road leading to a quarry in Buxton - making it more common than the Sapphire!

 The canopy is plain except for a purely decorative grille towards the back of the lantern.